-ney information for definitions and notes a oce Appendix A Published Admission Number (PAN) for Year 7 120 Do we have a catchment area?
+respective for administration and notice of oo Appondix A Published Admission Number (PAN) for Year 7 135 Do we have a catchment area?
 Yes Department for Education school number 878 - 4054 Age range of children in this school?
 11-16 What kind of school is this?
 Academy Who is the Admissions authority?
 The academy trust Do we belong to a federation or chain of schools?
-Chulmleigh Academy Trust When will children in the normal age group for Year 7 have been born? see notes below 1 September 2006 to 31 August 2007 When can parents apply for admission to Year 7?
-1 September to 31 October 2017 How can parents apply for admission to Year 7? online at devon.cc/admissionsonline paper forms at devon.cc/admissions or from the school office Is there a Supplementary Information Form (SIF) for additional priority?
+Chulmleigh Academy Trust When will children in the normal age group for Year 7 have been born? see notes below 1 September 2007 to 31 August 2008 When can parents apply for admission to Year 7?
+1 September 2018 to 31 October 2018 How can parents apply for admission to Year 7? online at devon.cc/admissionsonline paper forms at devon.cc/admissions or from the school office Is there a Supplementary Information Form (SIF) for additional priority?
 No When will places be offered for Year 7?
-1 March 2018 When should appeals for admissions to Year 7 be submitted?
-31 March 2018 When can applications for In-year admission be Applications can be made for in-year admission at any made? time after the start of Year 7 up to the final half term in Year 11.
-Education, Health and Care Plan Any child whose Education, Health and Care Plan names this school will be admitted.
+1 March 2019 When should appeals for admissions to Year 7 be submitted?
+31 March 2019 When can applications for In-year admission be made?
+Applications can be made for in-year admission at any time after the start of the Year 7 year up to the final half term in Year 11.
+A · Disc. /FLIOD) · · · · · · · · (L'a · · l · · · l · · · l · · · l · · · ·

+Any child whose Education, Health and Care Plan (EHCP) names this school will be admitted.